Propulsive-Landing/ferda/README.md

    wsl --set-default-version 2
    ```

-4. Once your distribution is set up, update your package list:
+4. Once your distribution is set up, enter your WSL terminal and update your package list:
    ```bash
    sudo apt update
    ```